alexdino626/FaceSpace-Project/README.md

 - Adding/reomving a friend should also update the friend's page. \_It may look like that is happening already but don't be fooled.
 It ain't!
 - Ability reorder your Friends (upvote/downvote?)

-## Limitations

-### Data Persistence

-Because we don't have and form of data storage, we cannot persist changes when the server reloads. 🤔

 ---

 ## Setup